Stat184-Fall2025/Sec5_FP_KyleJablonsky_MasonSpikula_HarshiniMallipedhi/README.md

 We used the following categories of statistics from the dataset:

-Team performance data – Win totals, goals for and against, and goal differential.
+Team performance data – Win totals, goals for, goals gainst, and goal differential.

-Game outcome indicators – Shootout outcomes and overtime results.
+Game outcome indicators – Shootout points and percentage results.

-Special teams metrics – Power-play and penalty-kill efficiencies where available.

 Summary team metrics – Aggregated values used to evaluate trends across the league.